hedjour/med_to_csv/docs/introduction.rst

 Since med associates allows to fill freely the information needed, the resulting data layout will differ from user to user.
 In this software, the user should specify **which** information to keep and **where** this information is present, in a `config file <./config_file.html>`_ written in YAML.
-The CSV file created will be in a table format where each variable mentionned by the user forms a column and each observation forms a row.
+The software generates a CSV file in a table format where each variable mentionned by the user forms a column and each observation forms a row.

 .. note:: If arrays are present, unique values are repeated to match the length of longest array.